teshay-btw/password-generator/README.md

 # Why this particular generator?
 This isn't just a password generator, it's specifically designed for brute-force testing.
 More features and flexibility will be added in the future.

+# How do I install it?
+- Click the "Releases" button.
+- Download the latest release zip file.
+- Unzip the zip file for easy access.
+- Open Password Generator.exe